Photo courtesy of Kristin Kleinhofer

 - Keep the goal in mind.
 Trying to remember the long-term goal — a long, healthy life — can help caregivers maintain patience and energy to get through the stressful day-to-day events, Juarez said.
 And focusing on achieving near-term goals — even if that’s just getting to the next appointment — can help a caregiver keep moving forward, he said.

 Certain aspects of the patient’s health also affected caregiver well-being, the study found.
-For example, if a patient’s cancer had relapsed after he or she underwent a particular type of transplant (called autologous transplant), their caregiver’s mental health was more likely to be poor.
+If a patient’s cancer had relapsed after he or she underwent a particular type of transplant (called autologous transplant), their caregiver’s mental and physical health was more likely to be poor.
+And if a patient who had received a donor transplant was taking immune-suppressing drugs — probably to counteract immune-related transplant complications — their caregiver tended to have worse mental quality of life.

 Such effects weren’t surprising, Lee said, as they confirmed what previous studies had found.
 And it makes sense, she said, that your mental well-being would be compromised if your loved one was having serious health challenges.

 Lee said that this study provides her team with a lot of hypotheses for future research to pin down some of these effects — and to figure out how to help.
-They are now analyzing a second caregiver survey, distributed after this one, that assesses post-traumatic stress disorder.
-And they’ve just begun a small study testing an intervention to encourage positive ways of thinking in caregivers and their patients.
+Under the leadership of collaborator Dr. Heather Jim of Moffitt Cancer Center, the research team has assessed post-traumatic stress disorder in caregivers and their patients, and the results of that study should be published soon.
+And they hope that an intervention they’re testing now to encourage positive ways of thinking in patients can be extended to caregivers, too.

 “We wanted to stop and analyze and figure out what to do with the results,” Lee said.
 “I’d love to think more creatively about what we can do for caregivers, both clinically in the [Long-Term Follow-Up] Program, and for research to try to help them.”